project-gemmi/gemmi/docs/cif-parser.rst

 DOM and SAX
 ===========

+The terms DOM and SAX originate from XML parsing, but they became also names of general parsing styles.
-The CIF parsing functionality can be used in two ways that roughly correspond to DOM and SAX parsing:
+Gemmi can parse CIF files in two ways that correspond to DOM and SAX:

 * The usual way is to parse a file or a string into a document (DOM) that can be easily accessed and manipulated.

-* Alternatively, from C++ only, one can define own `PEGTL Actions <https://github.com/taocpp/PEGTL/blob/master/doc/Actions-and-States.md>`_ corresponding to the grammar rules from ``cif.hpp``.
+* Alternatively, from C++ only, one can define own `PEGTL Actions <https://github.com/taocpp/PEGTL/blob/master/doc/Actions-and-States.md>`_ for to the grammar rules from ``cif.hpp``.
   These actions will be triggered while reading a CIF file.

-This documention focuses on the former (DOM parsing).
+This documention covers the DOM parsing only.
 The hierarchy in the DOM reflects the structure of CIF 1.1:

 * Document contains blocks.